Photograph of Black-throated Green Warbler

 Mammals of North America by F A Reid.
 Peterson North American Field Guides, 2006 (Fourth Edition).

-Sibley eGuide to Birds of North America.
-Cool Ideas.
-Available from mydigitalearth.com.
+The Sibley eGuide to the Birds of North America.

-Trip Reports for Texas
+Birding and Wildlife Trip Reports for Texas

 Many trip reports, some for Texas, are posted on the websites listed here.
 On some of these websites some reports are independent and some are posted by tour companies who organize tours to Texas.
 These tour companies and others also post their own reports on their websites, which are listed under 'Some Organized Tours to Texas' below.

-Local Guides and Tours in Texas
+Local bird and wildlife guides in Texas

 The costs of organized tours partly reflect the quality of the tour leaders.
 Some leaders are certainly better than others and many companies claim their leaders are the best but even the best rely at least to some extent on the exceptional skills of the local guides they employ.
 If you are travelling independently, employing such local guides will greatly increase your chances of seeing the wildlife you wish to see.

-Accommodation in Texas
+Accommodation for birders in Texas

-Some Organized Tours to Texas
+Some Organized Tours for birds and other wildlife to Texas

 There are many tour companies who organize tours to see mammals, birds, other wildlife and other natural wonders.
 The cost of these tours vary considerably according to such variables as the airlines used, the number of days the tours last, the number of sites visited, the number of people in the group (an important consideration if you wish to see such wildlife as rainforest mammals and birds), the number of tour leaders, the standard of accommodation and transport, and the percentage profit the company hopes to make.
 Generally, where the number of days tours last and the number of sites visited are similar, the cheapest tours are those that use the cheapest airlines, accommodation and local transport, that have the largest groups with the least number of leaders, and that make the least amount of profit.
 The most expensive tours tend to be those which are exceptionally long, use the most expensive accommodation (ridiculously lavish in some cases, even for single nights) and which make the most profit.
 Some tour costs partly reflect the quality of the tour leaders.
 Some leaders are certainly better than others and many companies claim their leaders are the best but even the best rely at least to some extent on the exceptional skills of the local guides they employ.